What is the timeline for an adoption from Haiti?

 Are the children healthy?

 Yes, the children are generally healthy, but may have easily treated illnesses.
 There is no guarantee that a medical condition might not come up later, as could be the case with a biological child.
-Children in the orphanages are seen by a medical doctor before referrals are given to families and are tested for HIV, Hepatitis B and TB.
+Children in the orphanages are seen by a medical doctor before referrals are given to families and are tested for HIV, Syphilis, Hepatitis B and TB.

 How are travel arrangements handled?

 America World staff will arrange for your travel, accommodations, in-country transportation and translators while you are in Haiti.
 While traveling to a foreign country poses risks, America World uses transportation and guides that we have used ourselves during staff trips to Haiti.
+We have a guesthouse in Port-au-Prince, safe, beautiful home that is conveniently located near the airport and the U.S. Embassy.
+It is designed to provide a safe and comfortable home away from home for our adoptive families traveling to Haiti to visit their children, attend appointments at the US Embassy compound and stay for the referral-bonding trip.
+More details here.

 Do both parents have to travel?